 Tracking, signing and what a Saturday delivery means

 Every Special Delivery parcel has a 13-character tracking reference, beginning with two letters and ending with GB.
+The shape is always two letters, nine digits, then GB: SF123456789GB is the pattern (that exact reference is illustrative, not a real parcel).
 The reference is printed on the Post Office receipt the shop gets at drop-off, and is also embedded in the prepaid label.
 From the moment of scan, the parcel can be tracked on the Royal Mail website.
 The shop should photograph or scan the receipt before leaving the Post Office counter and keep the original safe until payment has landed in the charity's account.

 Standard Special Delivery is next working day by 1pm.
 Saturday delivery is a separate option that has to be selected at the time of posting and carries an additional charge.
 Saturday is not included by default.
 For a charity parcel posted on a Friday, the default arrival is Monday by 1pm, not Saturday.
 If a shop has posted on Friday and is expecting Saturday arrival without having explicitly opted in, that is the source of the confusion.